Skill-yards/E-commerce-UI-Task/README.md

 **Technical Requirements:**
 - Basic knowledge of HTML and CSS.
 - Use of semantic HTML5 elements.
-- Display property.
+- Display Properties.
-- Box property.
+- Box Properties.
-- CSS selectors.
+- CSS Selectors.
-- Text alignments.
+- Text Alignment.
-- Color and background properties
+- Color and Background Properties
 - Use icons

 **Optional Enhancements:**